 You’re probably familiar with the distinctive, pungent aroma of cannabis.
 Or perhaps you love the scent of lavender, or citrus.
 Well, those smells come from terpenes—naturally-occurring aromatic compounds found in many plants and flowers.
 In cannabis, terpenes are responsible for determining the unique smell and flavor of different strains; imagine the petrol-like odor of diesel strains compared with the more musky, earthy quality of a kush.
 Additionally, terpenes work in combination with phytocannabinoids like THC and CBD, and help to impart some of the specific effects we associate with Sativa, Indica, and Hybrids.
 A common analogy we use is essential oils (which, by the way, are full of terpenes) or aromatherapy, and how a citrus scent can be invigorating and energizing while a bit of lavender can help aid calm and relaxation.

 What can cannabis potentially help with?

 Cannabis has been used as a medicine and therapeutic throughout human history.
 While more data is needed, early studies and anecdotal reports support the use of cannabis for a variety of conditions and ailments.
-CBD has shown promise in reducing inflammation and blood pressure, relieving anxiety, treating gastrointestinal disorders, preventing seizures, fighting cancer, and more.
-Additionally, THC has been reported to help mitigate nausea, manage pain, stimulate appetite, treat insomnia, relax muscles, and more.
+CBD has shown promise in reducing inflammation and blood pressure, relieving anxiety, and more.
+Additionally, THC has been reported to help mitigate nausea, manage pain, stimulate appetite, promote restful sleep, relax muscles, and more.
 There are over 100 unique cannabinoids in cannabis and as studies continue to be done, we’re discovering more about medical and therapeutic potential of this amazing plant.